 FRCPC or CCFP-EM?
+(FRCPC = Fellow of the Royal College of Physicians of Canada; CCFP = Canadian College of Family Physicians – Emergency Medicine certificate.)
 This is a question that EM mentors spend a lot of time discussing with their mentees.
 Why are there two EM designations in Canada?
 What’s the difference?
 Which route is right for you?

 These are great questions.
 Unfortunately, as with many important decisions, you’ll probably get as many answers to them as people you ask.
 Everyone in the Canadian EM world seems to have an opinion on this topic and today I am going to share mine.
 “Why would you want to get into this potentially thorny topic?” you may ask?